nicksilver/fantasy-bball-utils/README.md

 # ESPN Fantasy Basketball Utilities

 ## ESPN - rankpergame_scraper
 Scrapes the ESPN fantasy basketball website to calculate mid-season rankings based on the number of games played.
+This script worked for the 2018-2019 season.
+It usually needs to be updated each year.
+You will need to be logged into your ESPN account online for it to be able to scrape data.

 ## Yahoo - rankpergame
 Uses the Yahoo Fantasy API to calculate mid-season rankings based on the number of games played.
 You need to have authentication for the Yahoo API stored in a `oauth2.json` file.